 Skip to main content

-Configure a Session
+Configure a session

 For WebSocket, the connection starts with a session.created event.
 For WebRTC, send session.update as soon as the data channel opens.
 In both cases, use session.update to configure your session.
 Here you can set: